olivierh59500/raru/README.md

 One interesting behavior: If you `setuid()` in a folder tree of `/700/755`, you can poke around in `.`, even if you could never get there normally. `raru` will work with local paths if it has explict access to the current working directory.
 If it does not, it changes its directory to `/`.

-`raru` wraps your command and arguments.
-Unfortunately, it has to be setuid, so there's that.
-But, it sets a random UID and GID (both to the same) and runs the program.
-So you can't do `raru ls .`, because it just thinks `.` is `/var/empty`.
-So you *can* technically, but it shows nothing because the folder is presumably empty.
-But you can do, `raru ls $PWD`, which should fail if you're somewhere under `$HOME` and `$HOME` is set to `700`.
+`raru` effectively wraps your command and arguments.
+Unfortunately, it has to be setuid to work.
+It sets a random UID and GID (both to the same) and runs the program. `raru` will try to to stay in `.` if 'everyone' has explict access to it.
+It will attempt to `chdir(getcwd())`, effectively, and if that fails it will `chdir("/")`, instead.
+This means that if you are working out of a home folder, `raru` shouldn't be able to access any of the files.
+You will have to copy them, perhaps, into `/tmp`, and then run `raru` from there.
+If you are unsure of `raru`'s cwd behavior, run `pwd` and compare with `raru pwd`.

 Usage:

 `raru [program] <arguments>`

 NOTE: `raru` does pass along the whole environment.
 So run `raru env` to see what this is.
 If you don't like that, run `env -i PATH=$PATH raru`.
-Might be a good alias.
+You should probably set that as an alias.

 ### Potential use examples:

 `raru make; raru ./fishy-app-youve-never-ran-before`

-`raru bash # Whole shell as not-you.`
+`raru bash # Whole shell as a random user.`

 `raru curl https://fishysite`